 Key provisions of the bill.
-This bill would require both the IUSD and OUSD emergency loans to have a zero percent interest rate as of January 1, 2026.
+This bill would require the IUSD emergency loan to have a zero percent interest rate as of January 1, 2026.

 In order to avoid fiscal insolvency, the IUSD has been under receivership with an emergency state General Fund loan since 2012, and currently operates with a county appointed administrator.
 As of July 2024, the outstanding loan balance is \$18 million.
 The interest rate is 2.307%, and the district paid \$452,799 in interest payments in 2023-24.
 IUSD is expected to pay off their emergency state General Fund loan in November 2034.